gallevi10/average_telegram_bot_OpenU/README.md

 - 🏫 Designed specifically for **Open University** students.
 - 📝 Supports adding, deleting, and listing grades before calculation.
 - 💾 Remembers user inputs within a session.
-- 🔄 Keeps itself alive using a periodic ping to the server.

 ---